FLMNH/SpecifyStorageTreeBarcodeUpdateTool/README.md

 ## Legacy Support

 Storage Location was referred to as Shelf in previous versions of the application.
 Storage Location labels where referred to as Shelf Labels and used a prefix of "SHELF."
-The application is backwards compatible and will process both prefixes of "SHELF" and "CLOC" as a Storage Location.
+The application is backwards compatible and will process both prefixes of "SHELF" and "SLOC" as a Storage Location.

 ## Rapid Proof of Concept